European Studies Capstone

 Capstone Proposal Forms are due by 3:00 PM on the 8th class day in order to register.

 Below you will find some basic information about the course and what is involved as well as steps that need to be taken in order to register.
 More detailed information may be found in the Spring 2017 Syllabus.

 If after reviewing the website you have further question, please feel free to contact the Center anytime.

 - Decide on a topic.
 Topics may be from any discipline but must be cumulative in nature.

 - Find an advisor.
 Advisors must be UT faculty affiliated with CES.
 A complete list is available on the website.

-- Have the Capstone Project Proposal Form approved by the CES' Program Coordinator, Sally Dickson after having it signed by your advisor.
+- Have the Capstone Project Proposal Form approved by the CES' Capstone Coordinator, Nhi Nguyen after having it signed by your advisor.
 After you have completed the application form, including your advisor's signature, make an appointment with Sally to have the form reviewed and approved.
 Once done, she will contact your advisor to have you cleared to register for EUS 375.